GSA/digitalgov.gov/content/events/2020/10/2020-10-01-plain-language-summit-2020.md

 **First Session (10:00a.m. - 12:15p.m.
 ET)**

-In this session you will hear from the following speakers :
+In this session you will hear from the following speakers:

 * **10:00am - 10:30am: Welcome & Annual Report-** Katherine Spivey, GSA’s Plain Language Launcher and co-chair of the Plain Language Action and Information Network (PLAIN) & Katina Stapleton, Co-Chair of PLAIN
 * **10:35am - 11:15am: Putting Plain Language to the Test-** Nicole Fenton, Senior Content Strategist